seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   of the frozen price) and every veto with the anchor as the entry; **the row stands only where the regime at its anchor admits its side and no veto holds there**, and otherwise the coin has no waiting row this run and is refused by name.
-No other price is searched for: the anchor is cut by the construction above, and this test decides whether it stands. **The test runs on every carried row every run**, exactly as `gap` does — it measures the carried anchor and never re-cuts it — and a carried row that fails is withdrawn by name in the first line. **Measured 18.09:** RENDER, ALGO and TRX were printed as short triggers each still in its own range there — the range fade §2 closed, re-opened through the section written to replace it, and ranked first because a short zone just above a rising price is the one most likely to fill.
+No other price is searched for: the anchor is cut by the construction above, and this test decides whether it stands. **Measured 18.09:** RENDER, ALGO and TRX were printed as short triggers each still in its own range there — the range fade §2 closed, re-opened through the section written to replace it, and ranked first because a short zone just above a rising price is the one most likely to fill.